 We, as human beings, enjoy movement.
 We love to move.
 Babies love to move.
 They love to learn.
 It’s within the innate desire and curiosity of a child (and adult) to learn about themselves and their environment.
 They enjoy to learn how to, for instance, roll, turn, bend, walk, or run.
 It’s within our being the natural desire for rotation or rotating, flexing, extending, twisting or other kinds of movements.

-Feldenkrais is about learning.
+Functional Movement Education is about learning.
 It’s a way to learn.
 However, in order for someone to learn, it has to be fun and interesting to the individual, as well as comfortable.
 Thus, trying to, say, abruptly do a somersault or roll on the ground, or to strain by forcing your hands to touch your toes with locked knees, if this is uncomfortable, your Self (your body) is not learning.

 Clients originally come to me because of an injury … a back or neck injury, joint pain in the shoulder, wrist, elbow, knee or other orthopedic problem.